Youth Protection Mission Statement

 Youth-on-Youth Training Materials

-The Boy Scouts of America places the greatest importance on creating the safest environment possible for our youth members.
-To that end, BSA’s ScoutingU has created some additional Youth Protection training to professionals, volunteers, and leaders regarding the prevention of youth-on-youth incidents that might occur within the context of Scouting, especially in a camping or overnight setting.
+Scouting America places the greatest importance on creating the safest environment possible for our youth members.
+To that end, Scouting America’s ScoutingU has created some additional Youth Protection training to professionals, volunteers, and leaders regarding the prevention of youth-on-youth incidents that might occur within the context of Scouting, especially in a camping or overnight setting.
 It is designed to help prepare adult leaders to prevent and appropriately respond to these incidents.

 Suggested training opportunities include: